May Pang

 May Fung Yee Pang (born October 24, 1950) is an American former music executive.
-She worked for John Lennon and Yoko Ono as a personal assistant and production coordinator, and when Lennon and Ono separated in 1973, Pang and Lennon began a relationship that lasted more than 18 months.
+She worked for John Lennon and Yoko Ono as a personal assistant and production coordinator.
+When Lennon and Ono separated in 1973, Pang and Lennon began a relationship that lasted more than 18 months.
 Lennon later referred to this time as his "Lost Weekend".
-Pang subsequently produced two books about their relationship—a memoir called Loving John (Warner, 1983) and a book of photographs, Instamatic Karma (St. Martin's Press, 2008).
+Pang published two books about her relationship with Lennon: a memoir, Loving John (Warner, 1983); and a book of photographs, Instamatic Karma (St. Martin's Press, 2008).
 A documentary about their relationship, The Lost Weekend: A Love Story, was produced in 2022.

 Pang was married to producer Tony Visconti from 1989 to 2000 and has two children.

-Early years
+Early life and education

-Pang was born in Manhattan, New York City, New York.
-She is the daughter of Chinese immigrants and grew up in New York's Spanish Harlem with an elder sister and an adopted brother, both of whom were born in China.
-Pang's mother had a laundry business in the area.
-The Pang family left when the tenements where they lived were scheduled to be razed, and moved to an apartment near 97th Street and 3rd Avenue in Manhattan.
+Pang was born in Manhattan.
+She is the daughter of Chinese immigrants and grew up in the Spanish Harlem section of New York City with an elder sister and an adopted brother, both of whom were born in China.
+Pang's mother owned and operated a laundry business in the area.
+The Pang family left Spanish Harlem when the tenements where they lived were scheduled to be razed, moving to an apartment near 97th Street and 3rd Avenue in Manhattan.

 After graduating from Saint Michael Academy, Pang attended New York City Community College.
-She wanted to be a model, but the modeling agencies told her she was too "ethnic".
-Pang's early jobs included being a song-plugger, which meant encouraging artists to record songs written by songwriters.
-In 1970, she began work in New York as a receptionist at ABKCO Records, Allen Klein's management office, which at that time represented Apple Records and three former Beatles: Lennon, George Harrison, and Ringo Starr.
+She aspired to be a model, but modeling agencies reportedly told her she was too "ethnic".
+Pang's early jobs included being a song plugger, which meant encouraging artists to record songs owned by music publishers.
+In 1970, she began work in New York as a receptionist at ABKCO Records, Allen Klein's management office, which at that time represented Apple Records and three former Beatles: Lennon, George Harrison and Ringo Starr.

 Pang was asked to help Lennon and Ono with their avant-garde film projects, Up Your Legs Forever and Fly, in December 1970.
-Pang was then asked to be Lennon and Ono's secretary and factotum/gofer in New York and Britain, which led to a permanent position as their personal assistant when the Lennons moved from London to New York in 1971.
+Pang then became Lennon and Ono's secretary, factotum and gofer in New York City and Britain.
+This led to a permanent position as their personal assistant when the Lennons moved from London to Manhattan in 1971.
 Pang coordinated an art exhibition in Syracuse, New York, on October 9, 1971, for Ono's This Is Not Here art show at the Everson Museum.
-Ono's show coincided with Lennon's 31st birthday, and a party was held at the Hotel Syracuse, which was attended by Ringo Starr, Phil Spector, and Elliot Mintz, among others.
+Ono's show coincided with Lennon's 31st birthday, and a party was held at the Hotel Syracuse, which was attended by Ringo Starr, Phil Spector, and Elliot Mintz.